Urethane Vacuum Casting

 Step 1.
 Master Pattern Making

-The quality of the casting urethane parts is determined by the quality of the master pattern, which is best machined by CNC when you need to hold tight tolerance, glossy finish or even optically clear.
+The quality of the casting urethane parts is determined by the quality of the master pattern, which is best machined by CNC when you need to hold tight tolerance, glossy finish, or even optically clear.
 In addition, we also will consider making the master by SLA for those parts with more complex shapes and structures.

 We can paint parts surface for texture or satin effect to simulate the final mold texture of the product.
-The silicone molds will copy the details and textures from the original master, so the cast urethane parts will come out the same as the master without any extra finish on the surface.
+The silicone molds will copy the details and textures from the original master, so the cast urethane parts will come out the same as the master model without any extra finish on the surface.

 Step 2.
 Silicone Mold Making

-Step 3.
-Vacuum Casting
+• Step 3.
+Casting Process

-Excellent Urethane Casting Services
+• Excellent Urethane Casting Services

 Vacuum Casting Materials

-Urethane resins are polymers with a wide range of properties and uses.
+Urethane resins are polymers with a wide range of properties and use.
 WayKen offers various urethane materials to meet your applications, including Hei-Cast from Japan and Axson from France.
 Materials with certain properties are similar to engineering production plastics, such as ABS, PMMA, PC, PP, PA, and so on.
 Casting parts can be varied from transparent, translucent to colored, and from soft rubber to hard plastic.
-Various materials contain those impact-resistant, high-temperature resistant (120℃) or fire-resistant (UL94-V0), and glass-filled resins, and different hardness silicone.
+Various materials contain those impact-resistant, high-temperature resistant (120℃) or fire-resistant (UL94-V0), glass-filled resins, and different hardness silicone.

 Technical Guide for Vacuum Casting